Categories

 Caledon OPP Police Press Releases

-(CALEDON, ON) – Officers from the Caledon Detachment of the Ontario Provincial Police (OPP) have charged two drivers with impaired operation within an hour.
+(CALEDON, ON) – Officers from the Caledon Detachment of the Ontario Provincial Police (OPP) have charged a driver involved in a single motor vehicle collision with impaired operation.

-On November 16, 2024, just after 8:00 p.m., an officer on patrol located a two-vehicle collision on Mayfield Road, near Kennedy Road.
-No injuries were sustained.
-During the investigation, grounds were formed that one of the drivers’ ability to operate a motor vehicle was impaired by alcohol and was subsequently arrested.
+On January 27, 2025, shortly before 11:00 p.m., officers responded to a vehicle into the ditch in Caledon Village.
+During the interaction, grounds were formed that the driver’s ability to operate a motor vehicle was impaired by alcohol and was subsequently arrested.

-Both accused are scheduled to appear at the Ontario Court of Justice in Orangeville at a later date to answer to their charges.
-The driver’s licences were also suspended for 90 days, and the vehicles were impounded for seven.
+The accused is scheduled to appear at the Ontario Court of Justice in Orangeville on February 13, 2025, to answer to the charges.
+The driver’s licence was also suspended for 90 days, and the vehicle was impounded for seven.

 For more information about the penalties of driving impaired, visit: https://www.ontario.ca/page/impaired-driving